SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-7-1-complex-loops/web-app/web-apps-with-complex-loops.md

 In order to find where the shot hits fruit or dynamite, go through a loop through all the cells in the playing field in the target column and from the first to the last attack row.
 If a fruit is hit, it disappears \(replaced by `empty`\) and points are given to the player.
 If the `dynamite` is hit, the game is marked as finished.

-We left to the more enthusiastic to implement more complex behavior, for example, to give different points in the pursuit of a different fruit, to carry out animation with an explosion \(this is not too easy\), to take points in unnecessary firing in an empty column and so on.
+The more enthusiastic among you can implement a more complex behavior, for example, to give different points in the pursuit of a different fruit, to carry out animation with an explosion \(this is not too easy\), to take points in unnecessary firing in an empty column and so on.

 ## Test the Application Again

-**We are testing** what is up to now by starting with \[**Ctrl + F5**\]:
+**We are testing** what created up until now by starting with \[**Ctrl + F5**\]:

 * **New Game** → the new game button must generate a new playing field with randomly placed fruits and explosives and reset the player's points.
 * **Shooting from top** → the top firing must remove the top fruit in the hit column or cause the game to end if there is dynamite.
 In fact, at the end of the game nothing is going to happen, because in the view this case is still not considered.